 block.

 A federated identity credential allows the exchange of an OpenID Connect (OIDC) token for an Azure Entra ID token.
 The audience, issuer, and subject of the OIDC token are registered as a federated identity credential so that Entra ID will issue the access token.
-Federated identity credentials are a foundation for enabling workload identity federation and removes the need to manage client secrets when connecting to Azure resources for an OIDC identity provider.
+Federated identity credentials are a foundation for enabling workload identity federation and remove the need to manage client secrets when connecting to Azure resources for an OIDC identity provider.

 open Farmer.Builders